TITLE 77: PUBLIC HEALTH

 Seclusion – the retention of a resident alone in a room with a door that the resident cannot open.

-Self Preservation – the ability to follow directions and recognize impending danger or emergency situations and react by avoiding or leaving the unsafe area.
+Self-Preservation – the ability to follow directions and recognize impending danger or emergency situations and react by avoiding or leaving the unsafe area.

 Sterilization – the act or process of destroying completely all forms of microbial life, including viruses.

-Story – when used in this Part, means that portion of a building between the upper surface of any floor and the upper surface of the floor above except that the topmost story shall be the portion of a building between the upper surface of the topmost floor and the upper surface of the roof above.
+Story – when used in this Part, means that portion of a building between the upper surface of any floor and the upper surface of the floor above, except that the topmost story shall be the portion of a building between the upper surface of the topmost floor and the upper surface of the roof above.

-an academic credit requirement in a high school or undergraduate institution; or
+is an academic credit requirement in a high school or undergraduate institution; or

-immediately succeeds a full quarter, semester or trimester of academic enrollment in either a high school or undergraduate institution, provided that such person is registered for another full quarter, semester or trimester of academic enrollment in either a high school or undergraduate institution which quarter, semester or trimester will commence immediately following the term of employment.
+immediately succeeds a full quarter, semester or trimester of academic enrollment in either a high school or undergraduate institution, provided that such person is registered for another full quarter, semester or trimester of academic enrollment in either a high school or undergraduate institution, which quarter, semester or trimester will commence immediately following the term of employment.
 (Section 1-125.1 of the Act)

 Substantial Failure – the failure to meet requirements other than a variance from the strict and literal performance that results in unimportant omissions or defects given the particular circumstances involved.
-This definition is limited to the phrase as used in Section 390.165(b)(1).
+This definition is limited to the term as used in Section 390.165(b)(1).

-Supervision – authoritative procedural guidance by a qualified person for the accomplishment of a function or activity within his sphere of competence, with initial direction and periodic inspection of the actual act of accomplishing the function or activity.
+Supervision – authoritative procedural guidance by a qualified person for the accomplishment of a function or activity within his or her sphere of competence, with initial direction and periodic inspection of the actual act of accomplishing the function or activity.

 Therapeutic Recreation Specialist – a person who is certified by the National Council for Therapeutic Recreation Certification and who meets the minimum standards it has established for classification as a Therapeutic Recreation Specialist.